GlobalNOC/tsds-services/INSTALL.md

-# TSDS Services & MongoDB Install/Configuration Guide
+# TSDS Services & MongoDB Install Guide

 This document covers installing MongoDB in a sharded environment, along with setting up TSDS services on top of it.
 The steps given below should be followed in the order they are listed unless you are sure you know what you are doing.
 This document also assumes a RedHat Linux environment, or one of its derivatives.